electricui/electricui-arena/README.md

 ![PCB Render with annotations](images/pcb-annotated.jpg)

-The board exposes control to a CI build worker to power up any of the USB-UART adaptors in either loopback mode, or connected to any **one** of the hardware targets for a total test matrix of 72 combinations.
+The board (KiCAD files in `/hardware`) exposes control to a CI build worker to power up any of the USB-UART adaptors in either loopback mode, or connected to any **one** of the hardware targets for a total test matrix of 72 combinations.

 Intended to run tests for hot-plug detection (by controlling the mux or USB power control), disconnection handling (by re-routing serial to the void) and to validate a wide range of microcontroller architectures and their corresponding toolchains.